Brad Pitt And Angelina Jolie Documentary Reveals Dark Secrets, Filmmaker Insists Stars Estranged A Year Before Public Split

 Ian Halperin, who is responsible for creating the film, also spoke to Radar and commented about the Brangelina drama and split, sharing that the break up was not one-sided, stating “I can unequivocally say it takes two to tango.”

-The production insider went on to admit that fans and those simply curious to find out what went wrong behind closed doors, will be surprised by the reality of the situation:”There are at least a few things that people are going to say ‘whoah’ to.
+The production insider went on to admit that fans and those simply curious to find out what went wrong behind closed doors will be surprised by the reality of the situation:”There are at least a few things that people are going to say ‘whoah’ to.
 This is a rock-solid film, but it will definitely raise some eyebrows.”

 The film is also said to explore Jolie’s past, which was quite wild sexually, as well as in other regards.
-The documentary will then touch on the abuse allegations brought against Brad Pitt, which he was quickly cleared of after a thorough FBI investigation.
+The documentary will then touch on the abuse allegations brought against Brad Pitt, although he was quickly cleared after a thorough FBI investigation.

-As 52-year-old filmmaker Halperin states, he is ready to make known the personal details of Angelina and Brad, and insists the couple were estranged for nearly a year before Angelina’s announcement in September.
+As 52-year-old filmmaker Halperin states, he is ready to make known the personal details of Angelina and Brad, and he insists the couple was estranged for nearly a year before Angelina’s announcement in September.

 Angelina Jolie And Brad Pitt’s Divorce To Be Made Into A Documentary https://t.co/K30fjVkXko